Isolated and group environment dependence of stellar mass and different star formation rates: Data and Analysis

 where $R_{LL}(z)$ is the linking length used to create a sphere at a specific redshift, $R_{LL,0}$ is the linking length at $z = 0$, $a$ and ${z_\star}$ are free parameters.
-The values of $R_{LL,0}=0.34$ Mpc, $a=1.4$ and ${z_\star}=0.09$ are obtained by fitting Equation (\ref{eq1}) to the linking length scaling relation.
+The values of $R_{LL,0}=0.34$ Mpc,$a=1.4$ and ${z_\star}=0.09$ are obtained by fitting Equation (\ref{eq1}) to the linking length scaling relation.
 If there are other galaxies within the sphere, they are considered as the parts of the same system and referred to as ``friends''.
 Subsequently, additional spheres are drawn around these newly identified neighbours, and the process continues with the principle that ``any friend of my friend is my friend''.
 This iterative procedure persists until no new neighbours or ``friends'' can be added.
 At that point, the process concludes, and a system is defined.
-Two galaxy clusters are said to be interacting if the distance between their centers (in comoving coordinates) is less than the sum of their radii.
+Two galaxy groups are said to be interacting if the distance between their centers (in comoving coordinates) is less than the sum of their radii.
 Consequently, each system comprises either a solitary, isolated galaxy or a group of galaxies that share at least one neighbour within a distance not exceeding $R$.
-For comprehensive details regarding the compilation of the galaxy samples, refer to Ref.\ \cite{tempel2017merging}.
+For comprehensive details regarding the compilation of the galaxy samples, refer to \citet{tempel2017merging}.
+In this study, we used the luminous volume-limited main galaxy sample, with r-band absolute magnitude in the range of $ -22.5\leq M_r \leq -20.5$ in which galaxies with above log(M$\star$)$\sim$10 correspond to Milk Way-like galaxies (MW).
+The apparent magnitude was transformed into absolute magnitude using the relation:

+where $d_L$ is the luminosity distance, $M_{r}$ and $m_{r}$ are r-band absolute and apparent magnitudes respectively, and K is the k+e-correction.
+The k-corrections were calculated with the KCORRECT ($v4\_2$) algorithm \cite{blanton2007k}.
+The evolution corrections were estimated using the luminosity evolution model of $K_e = c*z$, where $z = -1.62$ for the r-filter \cite{blanton2003galaxy}.
+The magnitudes correspond to the rest-frame (at the redshift z = 0) and evolution correction was estimated similarly by assuming a distance-independent luminosity function \cite{tempel2012groups,tempel2014flux}.